Social Login (OAuth)

 - None - The none prompt forces the authentication to complete without showing any UI to the user.

-This is not needed if using the pre-generated OAuth provider buttons in the Screen editor, as these are automatically mapped to their corresponding provider internally to be used with actions.
+This is not needed if using the pre-generated OAuth provider buttons in the Screen editor.

 Flow Screens